Sienci-Labs/Resources/longmill/assembly/ytsb-lm-electronics.md

 The LongMill electronics come pre-assembled and are pretty much ready to go out of the box.
 However, we recommend double-checking a few things before powering-on.

 <img class="size-medium wp-image-1156 aligncenter" src="https://resources.sienci.com/wp-content/uploads/2021/05/6-02_v3-850x513.jpg" alt="" width="850" height="513" />

 <h2>DC power supply connector polarity<b data-stringify-type="bold"> and E-stop connector</b></h2>

 It's important that the connector coming from the DC power brick has a <b data-stringify-type="bold">white</b> or <b data-stringify-type="bold">red</b> wire on the left side and a <b data-stringify-type="bold">black</b> one on the right when the screw terminal is facing you (as pictured).
-Both this connector and the connector coming from the e-stop should have the wires attached very securely.
-The order of the wires going to the e-stop connector don't matter.
+Both this connector and the connector coming from the E-stop should have the wires attached very securely.
+The order of the wires going to the E-stop connector don't matter.

 Check that the wires are connected appropriately by tugging on them.
 Secure them using the screw terminals and a flat head screwdriver if they’re loose or disconnected.

 <img class="size-medium wp-image-1157 aligncenter" src="https://resources.sienci.com/wp-content/uploads/2021/05/6-03-850x477.jpg" alt="" width="850" height="477" />

 <h2>Motor connector wiring</h2>

 The wires, looking down from the side with the screw heads, should be, from left to right, BLUE, YELLOW, GREEN, RED (pictured).
 Check if the color pattern on all four of your motor wires is correct and re-arrange them if needed.
 As previously, also check that the wires are connected securely to the connector.

 [caption id="attachment_1158" align="aligncenter" width="850"]<img class="size-medium wp-image-1158" src="https://resources.sienci.com/wp-content/uploads/2021/05/6-04-850x477.jpg" alt="" width="850" height="477" /> The wiring color pattern should be blue, yellow, green, red.[/caption]